 The concept of the Outdoor Classroom is built upon the premise that children need a broad variety of learning experiences and opportunities to grow in areas such as gross and fine motor development, social-emotional development, language development, and creative expression.
-Mastery of these skills is critical for healthy development and requires an educational format that is different from a traditional classroom.

 Many lessons can be learned in the garden and the outdoor classroom.
 It is an obvious place to learn about science, nature and healthy eating habits.
 It is also a place where students learn about math, communication skills, art, problem solving skills, leadership and independence.
 Yes, many of these concepts can also be taught inside.
 However, there is a difference in concepts being taught and concepts being truly learned.
 Kids love being outside; that’s where they are happiest.
 Students learn best when all of their senses are engaged.
 This type of hands-on experiential education has proven to be very effective.